 Above right is a more advanced ulcer a bit higher up the same side of the leg.
 Note the lacking skin quality, also suggestive of poor circulation.

-to bone.
-In this case the peroneal artery was blocked, while
+extending to bone.
+In this case the peroneal artery

 Calciphylaxis (calcific uremic arteriopathy) is a rare condition is found in 1-4% of patients with end-stage renal disease (kidney failure), and is another cause of arterial ulceration.
 Calcification of the blood vessels in the skin and fat causes degeneration of the skin, resulting in ulcerations.
 The condition has a high mortality rate.